opensecuritycontroller/community/development/unit_test_guidelines.md

 ### Asserting

-To validate test results use the methods offered by org.junit.Assert.
-Observe that most of the assertion methods have an overloaded flavor that takes a String to be used as a message when the assertion fails. **ALWAYS** use this version of the method, the error message is displayed when the test fails and this helps greatly to quickly identify the source of the error.
-Asserts within the same test method should never have the same message.
+To validate test results, use the methods offered by org.junit.Assert.
+Observe that most of the assertion methods have an overloaded flavor that requires a String to be used as a message when the assertion fails.
+ALWAYS use this version of the method.
+An error message displays when the test fails, helping to quickly identify the source of the error.

+ >Note: Asserts within the same test method should never have the same message.

 **DO:**
 ```java